 All subsequent name=value pairs become the parameters to the event.
 For more information about creating a user-defined event, see Create a user-defined event.

-This action is equivalent to clicking the back button on the browser instance.
+This action is equivalent to selecting the back button on the browser instance.

-This action is equivalent to clicking the forward button on the browser instance.
+This action is equivalent to selecting the forward button on the browser instance.

 This action goes to the initial URL specified for this browser instance.

 This action is used to move hosted controls between panels at runtime.